mezzio/mezzio-swoole/docs/book/v2/static-resources.md

 <link href="/awesome-home/style.css" rel="stylesheet" type="text/css">
 ```

+Currently, however, this will cause errors, as the stylesheet will not be available under the `public/` tree of the application.
+You would need to copy or symlink the files to the appropriate location to make that work.

+The `StaticMappedResourceHandler` solves this problem.

 ### Using StaticMappedResourceHandler

-To use StaticMappedResourceHandler from an application or module:
+To use `Mezzio\Swoole\StaticMappedResourceHandler` from an application or module:

-1. Define what your URI prefix will be (ex. `/awesome-home`)
+1. Define what your URI prefix will be (e.g., `/awesome-home`).
-2. Update your template/s attributes like `href` and `src` to use the prefix (ex. `<script src='/awesome-home/style.css'></script>`)
+2. Update references to linkable resources in your templates to use the desired prefix (e.g., `<script src='/awesome-home/style.css'></script>`).
-3. In your application/module configuration (or ConfigProvider), add the relationship between your prefix (`awesome-home`) and the directory/ies containing the assets
+3. In your application/module configuration (or `ConfigProvider`), add the relationship between your prefix (`awesome-home`) and any directories containing the assets.
-4. In the application's configuration, set the alias of `Mezzio\Swoole\StaticResourceHandlerInterface` to use `Mezzio\Swoole\StaticMappedResourceHandler`
+4. In the application's configuration, set the alias of `Mezzio\Swoole\StaticResourceHandlerInterface` to use `Mezzio\Swoole\StaticMappedResourceHandler`.

 For step #3, in your module's ConfigProvider, you can add a configuration setting as follows:

 ```php
     public function __invoke() : array
     {